diogoff/iMac-24-late-2006/README.md

 ## Why Xubuntu?

-After downloading an installation image for [64-bit Ubuntu](https://ubuntu.com/download/desktop) and modifying it by running `isomacprog`, I was in for a surprise.
+After downloading an installation image for [Ubuntu 22.04 LTS](https://ubuntu.com/download/desktop) and modifying it by running `isomacprog`, I was in for a surprise.
 The image was 5 GB, but my DVDs were 4.7 GB capacity.
 On the other hand, I thought that mainstream Ubuntu, with the GNOME desktop environment, was probably too much for this machine.
 (A previous experiment with [32-bit Debian](https://www.debian.org/distrib/netinst) made me feel so.)

 Therefore, I opted for [Xubuntu](https://xubuntu.org/download/), whose installation image of about 3 GB was easier to download, modify, and burn into a DVD.